 Longsword, Crossbow, Case, 20 Quarrels, Leather Armor, Spell Components, Holy Crystal (Level1), Leather Backpack, Waterskin, Cloak, Rations, Leather Boots, Bedroll, Shield, Pocket Knife, Tinder Box, Torch

 Grushna was found as a young Urkling abandoned at the gates of the Grey Monastery.
 There he was raised by the monks in the ways of their order, an obedient and sullen child cared for by the good people of that establishment.
-The friars found Gru a hard worker in the fields, tending the swine and beasts of burden with good humour and a firm hand.
+The friars found Gru a hard worker in the fields, tending the swine and beasts of burden with good humour and an occasionally over firm hand.

 And as Grushna left the monastery a shadow lifted from his home and the hearts of his brothers were at ease.

 Orcs as PC's isn't everyone's cup of tea.
 But then the Orcs of The Realm aren't quite like the Orcs of anywhere else.
 While there is a long history of conflict between the Uruks and the other peoples of the realm, by and large they are accepted as members of society, often finding work as guardsmen, militia and clerics in religious orders where their needs for order, routine and stability can be met, and the occasional violent outburst can be channeled into a wider purpose.